Fort Collins Defective Auto Part Attorneys

 If you or a loved one has been in an accident due to a defective auto part, call the Tenge Law Firm, LLC, at (970) 212-4777.
-Schedule a free consultation with an experienced product liability lawyer, and learn your options.
+Schedule a free consultation with an experienced product liability lawyer in Fort Collins, and learn your options.

 There is always a chance that a part of a vehicle can suddenly stop functioning, and few of us are mechanically inclined enough to notice it.
 Some parts will not cause a disaster if they are defective – such as the radio or floor mats – but other parts are vital to the driver and passengers’ safety.
 Typically, auto part defects contribute to accidents in two ways: increasing the likelihood of an injury or increasing the likelihood of an accident.

 - Brakes – Few parts of a vehicle are more important than its brakes.
 This includes the brake pads and all other components involved in making sure a car can stop safely.
 When brakes fail, a driver loses control and must swerve or strike an object in order to stop.

 - Airbags – Airbags are a last defense for safety, and they need to be reliable.
 Airbags that deploy too fast can cause serious injuries, and ones that activate without an impact can cause a dangerous collision.